-Between 1993 and 2018, one human case of cutaneous anthrax was reported in BC (2001).
-The infection was attributed to direct contact with contaminated imported animal hides used for drum-making (BCCDC 2010).
-There is no known history of anthrax in wildlife in BC (personal communications: Helen Schwantje, June 2010).
-In 2018, an outbreak of anthrax occurred on a bison farm near Fort St. John, leading to 26 bison deaths.
-No human cases occurred.
-The
+Between 1993 and 2012, one human case of cutaneous anthrax was reported in BC (2001).
+The infection was attributed to direct contact with contaminated imported animal hides used for drum-making.
+(3) The last known outbreak of anthrax involving animals in BC occurred in 1962 involving two cattle deaths.
+(4) There is no known history of anthrax in wildlife in BC (personal communications: Helen Schwantje, June 2010).
+In 2012, an outbreak of anthrax occurred on a cattle farm in Oregon (personal communications: Kara Levri, October 2012).
+Though anthrax occurs in endemic areas regularly (such as the Canadian Prairies), there are no known foci of infection in BC.